[Webinar] Modes of Self-Reporting: The Artist and Social Justice

-With a presentation by Simon Gush and discussants William Matlala, Sibulele Gcilitshana and Isaac Dumi.
+With a presentation by Simon Gush and discussants William Matlala, Sibulele Gcilitshana, Molemo Moiloa and Isaac Dumi.

 Friday, 14 August, 13:00-15:00

 In this webinar we focus on the role of the artist in the cultivation of social justice.
-The webinar will explore how the artist as an individual is involved in a method of self-report, an accountability to themselves and a creation of culture… We will begin with a short film by Simon Gush giving a self-report of his life during the Covid-19 lockdown in South Africa.
-This will be followed by reflections from artists, William Matlatla, Sibulele Gcilitshana, and Isaac Dumi.
+The discussion explores how the artist as an individual is involved in a method of self-report, an accountability to themselves and a creation of culture… It begins with a short film by Simon Gush giving a self-report of his life during the Covid-19 lockdown in South Africa, followed by reflections from fellow artists.

 Please see Simon’s documentary here: